sabrinapeters/sdrp.old/_posts/2013-05-14-sabrina-has-an-mdiv-now-what.md

 ---
 layout: post
 title: sabrina has an mdiv. now what?
+date: 2013-05-14
 published: true
 ---

-A week ago on Saturday, I graduated with a Master of Divinity from [Corban University.](http://www.corban.edu/graduate/ministry/index.html)  Since this degree academically qualifies me to be a pastor, ever since I began pursing those studies, I'd get this question: "So...are you going to be a _pastor?_" In the beginning, I'd answer with an emphatic NO. A pastor preaches, and I can't/don't/won't preach.
+A week ago on Saturday, I graduated with a Master of Divinity from [Corban University.](http://www.corban.edu/graduate/ministry/index.html)  Since this degree academically qualifies me to be a pastor, ever since I began pursing those studies, I'd get this question: "So...are you going to be a *pastor?*" In the beginning, I'd answer with an emphatic NO. A pastor preaches, and I can't/don't/won't preach.
 At first, I'd follow up that answer with a "because...women aren't supposed to preach. \[DUH\]" Well, then what in the world could women DO with a Master of Divinity?
 Teach, I suppose (but not preach, or teach Sunday School, etc.); lead worship, write curriculum, use it as a stepping stone to further education and scholarship; be a missionary, overseas, doing the work of a pastor but not given that title.

 This was before I took a class on the Pastoral Epistles, and subsequently called into question my complementarian convictions.